Finch: Fossil record

 Fossil remains of true finches are rare, and those that are known can mostly be assigned to extant genera at least.
 Like the other Passeroidea families, the true finches seem to be of roughly Middle Miocene origin, around 20 to 10 million years ago (Ma).
 An unidentifable finch fossil from the Messinian age, around 12 to 7.3 million years ago (Ma) during the Late Miocene subepoch, has been found at Polgárdi in Hungary.

-Etymology

-The scientific name Fringillidae comes from the Latin word fringilla for the common chaffinch (Fringilla coelebs), a member of the family which is common in Europe.
-The name was coined (as Fringilladæ) by the English zoologist William Elford Leach in a guide to the contents of the British Museum published in 1820.
-The study of this family is known as Fringillology.

 Description

 The smallest "classical" true finches are the Andean siskin (Spinus spinescens) at as little as 9.5 cm (3.8 in) and the lesser goldfinch (Spinus psaltria) at as little as 8 g.
 The largest species is probably the collared grosbeak (Mycerobas affinis) at up to 24 cm and 83 g, although larger lengths, to 25.5 cm in the pine grosbeak (Pinicola enucleator), and weights, to 86.1 g in the evening grosbeak (Hesperiphona vespertina), have been recorded in species which are slightly smaller on average.
 They typically have strong, stubby beaks, which in some species can be quite large; however, Hawaiian honeycreepers are famous for the wide range of bill shapes and sizes brought about by adaptive radiation.
 All true finches have 9 primary remiges and 12 rectrices.
 The basic plumage colour is brownish, sometimes greenish; many have considerable amounts of black, while white plumage is generally absent except as wing-bars or other signalling marks.
 Bright yellow and red carotenoid pigments are commonplace in this family, and thus blue structural colours are rather rare, as the yellow pigments turn the blue color into green.
 Many, but by no means all true finches have strong sexual dichromatism, the females typically lacking the bright carotenoid markings of males.